 -UU World

-1999: “Theodore Parker and the 28th Congregational Society: The Reform Church and the Spirituality of Reformers in Boston, 1845-1859,” in The Transient and Permanent: The Transcendentalist Movement and Its Contexts, Capper and Wright, eds., pp. 73-117.
+1999: “Theodore Parker and the 28th Congregational Society: The Reform Church and the Spirituality of Reformers in Boston, 1845-1859,” in Charles Capper and Conrad Edick Wright, eds., The Transient and Permanent: The Transcendentalist Movement and Its Contexts (Massachusetts Historical Society), 73-117.

 "Every essay in the collection provides a fresh perspective and maintains high standards of argumentation, documentation, and style."